asana17/prev-mark.nvim/README.md

 # lua-preview.nvim

-Open the current buffer Markdown in a Web browser.
+Open the current buffer Markdown in a Web browser with `:PrevMark`.

 ## Install